User Guide

 Selection Menu

-• group: allows to make a single group node from the selected nodes.
+- group: allows to make a single group node from the selected nodes.
 External connections will stay intact.
-If needed buses will be duplicated inside the group node.
+If needed, cables will be duplicated inside the group node.
 External pins will be given corresponding pads inside the group node.

 Source Integration